A Word

 1. On the 27th of November at 1845 hours, the last Demon aircraft to fly a scheduled mission in Vietnam touched down at Hell's Half Acre.
 Aircraft 177 with WO1 Hank Pietrzak (RIP), 1LT Barton, SP5 IKE Pena (RIP) and SP5 Jeff Lemon (RIP) had flown a mission to Pleiku and back.
 At 1848 the blades ceased to turn, by 1915 the ship was postflighted and pushed into the revetments for the last time.
 On the 29th of December 1971, years ago today, the 134th Assault Helicopter Company passed into history, but our story did not.

-2. Today we post and display the story of our illustrious unit with over 7,500 files located in 130 directories here on the World Wide Web.
+3. Today we post and display the story of our illustrious unit with over 22.7 gigs of files (19,900 files), directories and photos here on the World Wide Web.

-3. Of those mentioned files, approximately 1,200 are reunion photos, over 2,000 are in-country photos and just under 220 Then N Now photos.
+4. Of those mentioned files, approximately 4,711 are reunion files, over 2,000 are in-country photos and just under 220 Then N Now photos.
 No doubt there will be many more files and photos in the future.

 6. The Web hosting and security have been supported by financial contributions of the 134th Assault Helicopter Company for the past years.

-Important to note; though our site can be viewed on a cell phone, for the best viewing experience a 16 inch or greater display is recommended.
+Important to note; though our site will open on a cell phone, for the best viewing experience a 16 inch or greater display is recommended.
+Keep in mind that our site is still a work in progress.
+Auto resizing for phones and tablets is on my todo list but not yet there.
+Just because it's taking time, doesn't mean it's not happening.